ztratar/zachtratar.com/_posts/2014-3-7-feinstein.markdown

 layout: 'post'
 ---

 >> Dianne Feinstein, Senator for California and Head of the Intelligence committee, just sent out an email supporting the NSA surveillance programs.
-I put her email in the comments section, if you want to read the full text.
+I put her email in the comments section and the PDF she attached can be found [here](/files/Feinstein-Chronicle.pdf), if you want to read the full text.
 This is my reply.

 Senator Feinstein,